 Codfish

 This food is considered essential for sports life since it is rich in creatine and provides very little fat in our bodies.
 However, we should not abuse its consumption due to its high salt content.
-It contains an average of 3 g of creatine per kilo.
+It contains an average of 3 g of CK per kilo.

 Rabbit

 This food is white meat that will provide you, in addition to creatine, a high content of proteins and minerals that are most beneficial for physical activity.
 It is very rich in vitamins and will help reduce fatigue and tiredness.
-It contains an average of 3.5 g of creatine per kilo.
+It contains an average of 3.5 g of CK per kilo.

 Salmon